pramatias/rustbook/rustbook62average.md

 expressions, can handle anything from integers to strings, and even complex patterns.
 They're versatile like that.

-But here's the real kicker, my friend.
+But here's the real kicker.
 Rust's match expression is like an enigmatic diva, stealing the center stage in our value_in_cents function.
 It struts its stuff like a superstar on Broadway, leaving the audience in awe.
 This showstopper knows how to pack a punch and deliver jaw-dropping antics.